eamodio/vscode-toggle-excluded-files/README.md

 - Adds a `Toggle Excluded Files` command (`toggleexcludedfiles.toggle`) with a shortcut of `ctrl+shift+a` (`cmd+shift+a` on macOS) to either show or restore the current visibility of excluded files in the file explorer

 - Adds a **status bar button** to toggle the excluded file visibility ([optional](#extension-settings), on by default)
+  - An indicator icon will show when the exclude visibility is currently toggled

 - Adds a `Show Excluded Files` command (`toggleexcludedfiles.show`) to show excluded files in the file explorer